Major Taylor: Honors and tributes

-In 1998, in Taylor's adopted hometown of Worcester, where he lived for 35 years, the Major Taylor Association was formed by locals with the goal of erecting a permanent memorial to Taylor outside the Worcester Public Library and telling his story.
+In 1998, in Taylor's adopted hometown of Worcester, MA, where he had lived for 35 years, the Major Taylor Association was formed by locals with the goal of erecting a permanent memorial to Taylor outside the Worcester Public Library and telling his story.
 On July 24, 2006, the city renamed the Worcester Center Boulevard, a high-traffic downtown street, to Major Taylor Boulevard.
 At the same time, funding for the memorial was secured with the Massachusetts Legislature approving $205,000, signed by governor Mitt Romney.
 The opening ceremony took place on May 21, 2008, attended by Tour de France winner Greg LeMond.
-The memorial features a bronze sculpture of Taylor surrounded by granite was created by Antonio Tobias Mendez, who was chosen from over more than 60 others.
-At the grand opening of Worcester's Applebee's restaurant in 2000, Taylor was selected as their "hometown hero", and has a display of his memorabilia.
+The memorial features a bronze sculpture of Taylor surrounded by granite, created by Antonio Tobias Mendez, who was chosen from more than 60 others.
+At the grand opening of Worcester's Applebee's restaurant in 2000, Taylor was selected as its "hometown hero" and has a display of his memorabilia.
 In 2002, the Educational Association of Worcester and the Worcester Public Schools, together with the Major Taylor Association, developed a curriculum guide on Taylor, which has since been expanded and used in schools nationwide.
 Since 2003, Worcester has hosted the annual "George Street Bike Challenge for Major Taylor" amateur hillclimb event.

-The first of the many cycling clubs named in Taylor's honor was organized in Columbus, Ohio, in 1979.
+In 1979, the first of what came to be numerous cycling clubs across the country named in Taylor's honor was organized in Columbus, Ohio.
 In 2008, a number of these clubs joined with other African-American clubs to form the National Brotherhood of Cyclists (NBC), a nonprofit organization that aims to further diversity in cycling.
 The Major Taylor Trail, a 6 mi rail trail that navigates through South Side, Chicago, opened in 2007.
-Eleven years later, Chicagoan artist Bernard Williams oversaw the creation of a 400 ft community mural honoring Taylor along the metal siding of the Little Calumet River bridge, which the trial crosses.
+Eleven years later, Chicagoan artist Bernard Williams oversaw the creation of a 400 ft community mural honoring Taylor along the metal siding of the Little Calumet River bridge, which the trail crosses.
 Taylor is also celebrated along the Alum Creek Greenway Trail in Columbus, Ohio.
 In 2009, the Cascade Bicycle Club community organization of Washington state launched The Major Taylor Project, a youth cycling program.